ultraio/docs-blockchain/docs/learn/Ultra Blockchain/on-chain-user-groups.md

 ## Table Descriptions

-The Ultra blockchain employs various tables to store information about groups and their corresponding users.
+The Ultra blockchain employs various tables to store information about groups and their users.
 This chapter outlines the structure, properties, and example states of these tables.

 ### `groupid` Table